Mitigating Cross-Modal Distraction and Ensuring Geometric Feasibility via Affordance-Guided and Self-Consistent MLLMs for Task Planning in Instruction-Following Manipulation: METHOD

 \subsection{Self-Consistency Verification}

+Self-Consistency methods \cite{SelfconsistencyCoT, Softselfconsistency} focus on applying consistency techniques to a single reasoning problem.
+The most intuitive way to extend Self-Consistency to closed-loop task planning is to treat each question as an independent problem.
+This approach requires sampling multiple Chain-of-Thought (CoT) outputs at each step and selecting the final result via majority voting.
+While this may indeed help stabilize the predictions of MLLMs, it significantly increases the number of queries required, leading to higher computational cost.

-Inspired by previous works \cite{SelfconsistencyCoT, Softselfconsistency}, we design a mechanism to evaluate the consistency of MLLM across iterations.
+We propose a mechanism to evaluate the consistency of MLLMs across iterative reasoning steps without introducing additional sampling.
 We instruct MLLM to produce a full sequence of skills instead of a single skill.
-The skill selected for the current iteration will be considered for execution, while the remaining skills serve as the source of consistency checks and are stored into a sequence buffer when the skill selected for execution is being executed.
+The skill selected for the current iteration will be considered for execution, while the remaining skills serve as the source of consistency checks and are stored into a sequence buffer when the skill in current iteration is confirmed for execution.
 At each iteration, the selected skill for execution is checked against the majority of previous decisions.
 If discrepancy exists, MLLM is prompted to reconsider and choose between the conflicting skills.

-For example, MLLM generates a sequence $s_t$ with $\pi_t$ as \textbf{scoop} at iteration $T=t$.
-However, the most frequently chosen skill at $T = t$ from the previous sequence buffer is \textbf{move\_to\_white\_bowl}.
-Due to this discrepancy, the MLLM must resolve the conflict and select a final decision.
-If the MLLM chooses \textbf{move\_to\_white\_bowl} and it is validated by the Skill Affordance module, robot will execute this skill, and the suquence buffer will be updated with $s_t$.
+For example, let $S = \{s_i\}$ denote the set of prior reasoning sequences, where $s_i^n$ represents the skill selected for step $n$ in the $i$-th iteration.
+At step $t$, MLLM generates a sequence $s_t$ where $s_t^t$ is \textbf{scoop}.
+However, the most frequently chosen skill at time step $t$ is \textbf{move\_to\_white\_bowl}.
+To resolve this discrepancy, MLLM is prompted to compare the two skill sequences and determine the final decision.
+The selected skill then serves as the input for the next stage of the pipeline.
+In closed-loop task planning, skills are selected iteratively to exploit newly observed environment information.
+Comparing the current iteration with the previous majority decision instead of relying on a simple majority vote allows the MLLM to determine whether the discrepancy is caused by model instability or genuine changes in the environment.